kjetilho/rl-bareos/README.md

 if systemd manages the service.
 Example: { 'nofile' => 16384 }.
 Default is to do nothing.

+__`bareos::client::ipv6`__: Whether to listen on IPv6 when available.
+This is by default set to `false` on Windows due to a bug in Bareos.

-In addition, you can manage the service, the location of the log file, the pid file and the working directory, but this should not be necessary to do.
+In addition, you can manage the service, the port number, the location of the log file, the pid file and the working directory, but this should not be necessary to do.

 ## Jobs